 Our Pipeline Analysis reports offer important and immediately relevant intelligence about the future of health technology across numerous disease spaces.
 They can be used to steer development efforts, inform gaps in ongoing research, address unmet needs, and prepare healthcare systems for upcoming waves of technological innovation.
 To find out more about our Pipeline Analysis reports please see our flyer.

-We benefit from being embedded within Science Central, a partnership between Newcastle University, Newcastle City Council and L&G Capital.
-Science Central is the largest urban regeneration programme of its kind in the UK and a test bed for innovation and sustainability.
+We benefit from being embedded within the Newcastle Helix, a partnership between Newcastle University, Newcastle City Council and L&G Capital.
+Newcastle Helix is the largest urban regeneration programme of its kind in the UK and a test bed for innovation and sustainability.

 We are funded by the National Institute for Health Research .